Structure

 Our board, commitee and structure

-CARES is governed by its Board which is composed of the Chief Executive Officer, Chief Operating Officer, Chief Technology - Sustainability Officer and Chief Financial Officer / Company Secretary along with four non-executive directors and an independent Chairman.
-The Board is advised by a Policy Advisory Committee (PAC) comprising organisations representing specifiers, contractors, users and manufacturers (see below).
+CARES is governed by its Board which is composed of four Executives and four Non-Executive Directors.
+The Board is advised by a Policy Advisory Committee (PAC) comprising individuals representing specifiers, contractors, users and manufacturers.
 PAC members are not CARES company directors.
 The Board is also supported by technical advisory groups and overseas committees.

 The CARES Board